alphapsa/PIPE/README.rst

   e.g. when stellar activity such as flares need to be time resolved, or when ingress/egress is desired to be better resolved for timing purposes.

-* Targets with a bright source nearby (e.g. binaries) can have their photometry individually resolved.
+* PSF photometry is less influenced by background contaminant stars.
+PIPE can extract disentangled photometry from background stars (of separations greater than arcsec)

-* For faint targets PSF extraction makes better use of the signal by weighting it properly over the PSF, so that higher S/N photometry can be extracted.
+* For faint targets PSF extraction makes better use of the signal by weighting it over the PSF, so that higher S/N photometry can be extracted.

 * The shorter cadence and producing an accurate PSF model makes it easier to find and correct for cosmic rays.

 * PSF photometry can properly deal with hot or bad pixels by either giving them a lower weight or masking them entirely in the fitting process.
-This may become critical as the detector ages in space, making it increasingly harder to find "good" regions on the detector without bad pixels.
+This becomes increasingly important as the detector ages in space.

 Are there reasons then to not always use PIPE when extracting photometry?
 Yes, because accurate PSF photometry requires accurate PSF modelling.
 The PSF in turn